Writes many articles on a variety of media, toys, and social subjects.

 HD DVD vs. Blu-ray

 Both formats wanted to avoid another costly marketing war.
-Unfortunately negotiations for a compromise could never be reached and the next format war was on.
+Unfortunately, negotiations for a compromise could never be reached and the next format war was on.
 The HD-DVD started off strong.
 HD-DVD had more titles available than Blu-ray and the first wave of Blu-ray players did not inspire consumer confidence.
 Buyers felt the machines were buggy and too expensive.
 However, Sony ran an aggressive and successful marketing campaign.
 They were also able to use their larger presence in home entertainment to their advantage.
 Sony had their popular game console, PlayStation 3, use a Blu-ray Disc player for its primary storage.
 This allowed gamers to play their favorite video games and watch Blu-ray movies on the same system, eliminating the need to buy a separate player.
 Sony and Panasonic also launched the new AVCHD camcorder (Advanced Video Coding High Definition).
-Users could play back their recordings on most Blu-ray players, without having to go through the tedious process of re-encoding the data.
+Users could playback their recordings on most Blu-ray players, without having to go through the tedious process of re-encoding the data.
 This could not be done on the HD DVD players.
 Blu-ray began outselling HD DVDs in January of 2007.
-It would not be long before Blu-rays were selling two dics for every one HD DVD.
+It would not be long before Blu-rays were selling two discs for every one HD DVD.
 Major studios soon stopped releasing their movies on HD DVD.
-Warner Brothers was the last major studio to release their films on HD DVD and Blu-ray.
+Warner Brothers was the last major studio to release its films on HD DVD and Blu-ray.
 When they announced in January of 2008 that their movies would no longer be available on HD DVD, the second format war was all but over.
-Warner Brother’s news led to large retail chains like Best Buy, Walmart, Future Shop and Woolworths to stop carrying the HD DVD in their stores.
+Warner Brother’s news led large retail chains like Best Buy, Walmart, Future Shop and Woolworths to stop carrying the HD DVD in their stores.
 Netflix and Blockbuster also announced they would no longer be renting HD DVDs to their members.
 Toshiba stopped producing HD DVD machines in March 2008.

 Movie streaming has revolutionized the home entertainment experience.
 The basis for the technology goes all the way back to the early 1920s, when George O. Squier acquired the patents for a system that transmitted and distributed signals over electrical lines.
-However, it would not be till the late 80s that personal computers started to became powerful enough to realize its potential.
+However, it would not be till the late 80s that personal computers started to become powerful enough to realize their potential.
 In 1995 Microsoft developed ActiveMovie, which allowed people to stream media from their computers.
 In 1999, Apple would introduce QuickTime 4 and from there the technology started to grow rapidly.
 By 2002 Adobe Flash has been adopted as the most widely used format for streaming video content.
 On February 14, 2005, three former PayPal employees launched their own small internet company.
-Chad Hurley, Steve Chen and Jawed Karim set their headquarters above a pizzeria and Japanese restaurant in San Mateo, California and gave the world YouTube.
+Chad Hurley, Steve Chen, and Jawed Karim set their headquarters above a pizzeria and Japanese restaurant in San Mateo, California and gave the world YouTube.
 This video-sharing website brought internet videos to a whole new level.
-With bandwidth, internet connections and processing power all growing quickly, the field was set for movie streaming.
+With bandwidth, internet connections, and processing power all growing quickly, the field was set for movie streaming.